Hanbit Unit: Engagement Crisis

 On December 25, 2013, mortar shells fell near the United Nations base near Bor, where the Hanbit Unit is stationed.
 A battle between the government forces and the rebels occurred four kilometers south of Hanbit Unit station, and it is suspected that the mortar shells were fired during this engagement.
-Two 120mm mortar shells landed 300 meters away from the Hanbit Unit station.
+Two 120 mm mortar shells landed 300 meters away from the Hanbit Unit station.
 Some members of the Nepalese military serving with the UN Peacekeepers in the area suffered minor injuries, but no soldiers from the Hanbit Unit were wounded.
 In response to the mortar fire, the Hanbit Unit strengthened its defensive capabilities and requested more ammunition and equipment from the ROK Army.
 Following the incident, the Korean Ministry of Defense announced that it did not consider withdrawing Hanbit Unit, and that it was also considered further dispatches at the request of the United Nations.

 According to a January 3, 2014 article, the supply of food and ammunition of the Hanbit Unit was cut off by the rebels and the unit was virtually isolated.

 On January 19, 2014, the South Sudanese government recaptured the city of Bor, which became a base of operations for the Hanbit Unit.